 Under Section 375A(2) of the Local Government Act 1993 Council must keep a Register of Voting on Development and Planning Decisions undertaken during Council meetings.

-Murrumbidgee Council sees education as a key process in the development and growth of its residents, particularly its youth.
+Murrumbidgee Council proudly supports locals to gain tertiary education qualifications through scholarships and bursaries.
+We see education as a integral facet in the development and growth of our residents, particularly our youth.

 The documents below set out the written requirements of the Environment Protection Authority (EPA) that holders of environment protection licences must follow to comply with the obligations introduced by the Protection of the Environment Legislation Amendment Act 2011 (POELA Act) to publish or make pollution monitoring data available to members of the public.